daadam4/eos_ext_examples/README.md

 ## STEP #3 - Update Passwords

-- For each of the files in the image below, update the `password` variable for the line in the code block beneath.
+- For each of the files in the image below, update the `password` variable for the line in the code block beneath. *If you left click each file in the explorer, it will open within the editor and you can edit the file directly in the IDE*

 <img src="images/password_update.png" alt="folder"/>